Vesal-J/autowebotp/readme.md

 # Auto Web OTP

-A simple library to automatically generate and validate OTP codes for your website.
+A simple library to automatically take and validate OTP codes for your website.

 ## Installation